codee-com/open-catalog/Checks/PWR009/README.md

 The OpenMP `parallel` construct specifies a parallel region of the code that will be executed by a team of threads.
-It is normally accompanied by a worksharing construct so that each thread of the team takes care of part of the work (e.g the `for` construct assigns a subset of the loop iterations to each thread).
+It is normally accompanied by a worksharing construct so that each thread of the team takes care of part of the work (e.g., the `for` construct assigns a subset of the loop iterations to each thread).
 This attains a single level of parallelism since all work is distributed across a team of threads.
 This works well for multi-core CPUs but GPUs are composed of a high number of processing units organized into groups